Groundwater monitoring for resource impacts

 The extraction of groundwater through resource development operations may lower water levels and impact on water bores in the surrounding area.

 To help manage these impacts, groundwater levels are monitored at a large number of sites throughout Queensland.
 The data is sourced from:

 - resource company monitoring bores

-- Groundwater Net (previously known as CSG Net) - a network of private bores monitored by landholders
+- Groundwater Net - a network of private bores monitored by landholders

 - Groundwater Online - a network of strategically located bores equipped with loggers and monitored continuously.

 We facilitate a landholder monitoring network whose volunteers collect and submit data from their own bores.
 To get involved, please contact us.

 To submit groundwater monitoring records online visit My Groundwater Monitoring.

 - You will receive information and support to monitor the water level/pressure of your own bore(s).